-BtrPlace is a virtual machines scheduler for hosting platforms.
+BtrPlace is a virtual machine scheduler for hosting platforms.
 You can specialize it safely through independant constraints to make it support your expectations.

 The EU project Fit4Green relied on BtrPlace plus power models to reduce power consumption and gas emissions of datacenters.